 Modern Dance class will be a combination of traditional modern disciplines mixed with current contemporary styles.
 There will be a strong focus on ballet technique and alignment while combining physical floor work, weight shifts, musicality, strength, and flexibility.
 Students will discover their own style through improvisation and freedom of self expression.

 Dancers will learn basic tap technique, vocabulary, and musicality through barre work, across the floor progressions, and center choreography.
-Classic styles of tap will be emphasized and students will learn to develop rhythm, style and clear tap sounds.
+Classic and rhythmic styles of tap will be emphasized and students will learn to develop rhythm, style, and clear tap sounds.

 Adult Barre Classes